Athens County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Athens County, Ohio has a multi-tiered court system that generates and maintains a broad range of legal records.
-Under Rule 44 of the Ohio Rules of Superintendence for the Courts of Ohio, court records — referred to as “case documents” — encompass any document or information submitted to a court or filed with a clerk of court in a legal action, including pleadings, motions, exhibits, orders, judgments, and court-generated materials such as dockets, journals, and indices.
-These records provide a verifiable account of civil, criminal, family, and probate proceedings throughout the county.
+Athens County, Ohio runs a multi-tiered court system that produces and keeps a wide range of legal records.
+Under Rule 44 of the Ohio Rules of Superintendence for the Courts of Ohio, the "case documents" that make up court records include just about anything filed with a court or clerk in a legal action: pleadings, motions, exhibits, orders, judgments, and court-generated items like dockets, journals, and indices.
+Together they give a verifiable account of civil, criminal, family, and probate proceedings across the county.

-Residents of Ohio can pursue court records through multiple avenues, including in-person visits to clerk’s offices, public access terminals at the courthouse, and online case search tools maintained by individual courts.
-OhioCourts.us can serve as a reference point for locating publicly available Ohio court case information across the state’s courts, including those serving Athens County.
+You can chase down these records in several ways, including visiting a clerk's office in person, using the public access terminals at the courthouse, or searching the online case tools each court runs.
+OhioCourts.us can help you locate publicly available Ohio court case information across the state's courts, including the ones serving Athens County.

 How to Look Up a Court Case in Athens County?

-Athens County’s three main trial courts each maintain separate online case search systems, and records can also be requested in person or by mail during normal business hours.
-The primary search tools are:
+Each of Athens County's three main trial courts runs its own online case search, and you can also request records in person or by mail during regular business hours.
+Start with the search tool that matches your case:

-The county’s three principal courts are located in downtown Athens:
+The county's three principal courts sit in downtown Athens:

 Address: 1 S. Court St., 4th Floor, Athens, OH 45701